 - Take two bowls.
 Add the eggs, salt, and pepper to the first bowl.
-Beat the eggs.2 eggs, ½ teaspoon salt, ⅛ teaspoon pepper
+Beat the eggs.2 eggs, ½ teaspoon salt, ⅛ teaspoon ground black pepper

 - In the second bowl add the breadcrumbs, garlic powder, and Parmesan cheese.
 Mix everything.2 cups breadcrumbs, 1 teaspoon garlic powder, ½ cup Parmesan cheese

 - Dip each piece of tenderloin in the whisked eggs bowl, so the meat is covered with egg.
 Then dip the sliced steak into the breadcrumb bowl, so it's coated with crumbs.1⅓ lb tenderloin

 - Heat oil in a heavy skillet to medium-high heat and bake the tenderloin for 3 minutes on each side (so it's medium baked).⅓ cups vegetable oil

 - Take out of the pan and drain the thin slice of beef on a kitchen towel.